10.4.1. Building Composition

 Person p("Alice", 130, 5.5);

 The syntax calling a part constructor is similar to the syntax introduced in the last chapter to initialize fundamental-type variables like integers and doubles.
-But this is a function call, so the number and type of arguments in the call must match the number and type of parameters in the function definition.
+But this is a function call, so the number and type of its arguments must match the number and type of parameters in the function definition.
 The names in the initializer list are not arbitrary and must match the member and parameter names.

 Inheritance And Composition